 Understanding sun exposure

-“While UV-B causes sunburn, it’s the UV-A rays that cause aging of the skin, and both types cause skin cancer,” Dr. Piliang says.
+“Sunlight contains two types of ultraviolet (UV) light that can harm your skin — UV-A and UV-B,” says dermatologist Melissa Piliang, MD.
+“While UV-B causes sunburn, it’s the UV-A rays that cause aging of the skin — but both types cause skin cancer.”

 Which sunscreen is best?

 “The brand of sunscreen you choose is not as important as how you use it,“ Dr. Piliang says.
 “And there are some best practices that will give you the protection you need to prevent damage to your skin.”

 Use SPF 30 to 50 SPF

 The higher the SPF, the greater the protection.
 If you’ve had skin cancer or a precancer, opt for SPF 45 or higher.